 After your dog or cat has been put to sleep, be very kind to yourself and allow yourself to cope when your dog or cat dies.
 Take as long as you need to.
 Surround yourself with friends and family who understand what your pet meant to you, and who will listen to you and support you.
 The worst thing you can hear is “it’s only a dog, you can get another one.”
 Avoid people with that attitude, because it will only make you feel worse.

 If you’re struggling with grief and guilty feelings because of the circumstances surrounding your dog or cat’s death, read How to Heal Your Heart After Losing a Pet: 75 Ways to Cope With Grief and Guilt When Your Dog or Cat Dies.

-I interviewed veterinarians, grief counselors, and pet experts for the best ways to survive the death of a beloved dog or cat, and I included stories from real pet owners who coped with their pet’s death in sometimes surprising ways.
+I interviewed veterinarians, grief counselors, and pet experts for the best ways to survive the death of a beloved dog or cat, and I included stories from real pet owners who coped with guilt and grief in sometimes surprising ways.